ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 valid.
 DTLS associations that have been setup in accordance with this profile are always tied to specific tokens (which may be exchanged with a dynamic update as described in Section 4).
-As tokens may become invalid at any time (e.g. because they have expired), the association may become useless at some point.
+As tokens may become invalid at any time (e.g., because they have expired), the association may become useless at some point.
 A resource server therefore MUST terminate existing DTLS association after the last access token associated with this association has expired.